If you don’t have time to read this whole guide, stick with #1 and you’ll do just fine!

 Now I can go a day or two without writing and it doesn’t register on my radar.
 I normally write every weekday morning.
 I often don’t write on Sundays.
 Occasionally I skip Saturday, too.
 That means Monday is a “brace yourself” kind of journal entry.
 I have a lot to say, and it usually starts awkwardly.
 I feel like I haven’t written in forever.

 I love stationery.
 I love stationery in a way that defies explanation.
 As a result, I have tried dozens of different journals through the years, to varying degrees of success.
 After many journal trials and tribulations, I’ve found my life partner in Blueline Notebooks.

 It’s Just a Phase

 I journal daily so I fill my journals in a about two months.
 (One time I filled one in two weeks, but I was on vacation for much of it with little else to do besides lie in the sun and eat fruit.)
 I’ve been motivated to write voluminously knowing the faster I fill my current journal, the sooner I get to pick out a new one.
 Not very zen, but there you have it.

 One day I was cruising the University Bookstore, which has a mind-boggling selection of notebooks.
 I accidentally happened upon a misplaced Blueline A9 hardcover notebook.
 I promptly bought a case of them and never looked back.
-I’ve been using them exclusively for 13 years.
+I’ve been using them exclusively for more than 15 years.